lkodinsson/MARS/Basic/PHB.md

 #### Clumsy

-Clumsly characters have difficulty making precise actions, and suffer a disadvantage to all dexterity rolls.
+Clumsly characters get a disadvantage to all dexterity rolls.

 #### Concealed